 Do the Digit Insurance

-Cardiovascular endurance measures how well an individual can perform exercises which involve his or her whole body at moderate to high intensity for a long time.
-Improving one's cardiovascular endurance will make it easy for him/her to perform his or her daily tasks more efficiently.
-One can have heart failure in later life if one's cardiovascular health is not fit.
+Cardiovascular endurance measures how well an individual can perform exercises that involve his or her whole body at moderate to high intensity for a long time.
+Improving one's cardiovascular endurance will make it easier for him or her to perform his or her daily tasks more efficiently.
+If one's cardiovascular health is not fit, one can have heart failure in later life.

 Thus, it is important to maintain good heart health.
-Keep reading if you want to know more about exercise for cardiovascular endurance.
+Keep reading to learn more about exercise for cardiovascular endurance.

-Low cardiovascular endurance can happen due to many reasons.
+Low cardiovascular endurance can occur for many reasons.
 It can occur as a complication of atherosclerosis.
 On the other hand, it can also happen due to health conditions such as diabetes, structural problems present from birth, or an inflammatory process like myocarditis.

-It can also result from high blood pressure, and often it shows no symptoms.
-Thus, it is vital for people to undergo regular screening and check-ups if they have high blood pressure.
+It can also result from high blood pressure, and often, it shows no symptoms.
+Thus, it is vital for people with high blood pressure to undergo regular screening and check-ups.

 The other causes of low cardiovascular endurance can be physical inactivity, an unhealthy diet, and excessive consumption of alcohol and tobacco.
 In addition to that, it can also be caused by stress, poverty and hereditary factors.